ForesightsIT/C2/README.md

 ## Architectural Diagram

-Below is a formal visualization of the key steps [end-to-end workflow] diagram:
+Below is a formal visualization of the key steps diagram related to the completed project, along with its overall end-to-end workflow's critical stages and/or various main steps (as listed below):

 ![Project-key-steps](images/Project-key-steps.png?raw=true)

-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".
+- Using Automated ML to determine the best model.

 ## Areas of Improvement

 Potential future improvements could be identified as:

-Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling, and AUC as the primary metric (rather than accuracy).
+- Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling, and AUC as the primary metric (rather than accuracy).

-Extending AutoML config to include more parameters.
+- Extending AutoML config to include more parameters.

-Documenting XAI and [operationalizing] model [explanation] as a web service, using the [interpretability package] to explain ML models & predictions.
+- Documenting XAI and [operationalizing] model [explanation] as a web service, using the [interpretability package] to explain ML models & predictions.

-Exporting Models with ONNX to be deployed to a DLT connected Dapp device.
+- Exporting Models with ONNX to be deployed to a DLT connected Dapp device.

-Integrating App Insights with Sentinel and/or CASB.
+- Integrating App Insights with Sentinel and/or CASB.

 ## Key Steps